 Guide to the Law for Freelancers in the United States

-If you are a freelancer (aka independent contractor, subcontractor, contract worker, or gig worker), you are essentially your own small business, and generally the law treats you as a business, not as an employee.
+If you are a freelancer (aka independent contractor, subcontractor, contract worker, gig worker, consultant, etc.), you are essentially your own small business, and generally the law treats you as a business, not as an employee.
 So in general the employment laws don’t apply to you (unless your “client” is misclassifying you as an independent contractor – see below).
 But business laws usually do apply.

 How do I know which laws apply to me?
 Is it based on where the client is or where I am?

 So for example, if you live in New York State, which has the Freelance Isn’t Free Act, you can benefit from the protections of this law.
 Or if your client is based in New York State, but you are not, you may also be able to enforce the law against that client.